 To be quite frank, most UVB options on the market are not exactly as safe as most of us would like them to be, which is why this list is rather short.

-Best Bearded Dragon UVB Bulb #1: Repti-Sun 10.0 UVB (Fluorescent Light)
+Best UVB Bulb for Bearded Dragons #1: Repti-Sun 10.0 UVB (Fluorescent Light)

-This is without a doubt, one of the most trusted if not THEE most trusted UVB bulb on the market right now for bearded dragons.
+This is without a doubt, one of the most trusted if not THE most trusted UVB bulb on the market right now for bearded dragons.

 This fluorescent light will provide an adequate amount of UVB for most enclosures and will last anywhere from 6 to 12 months on average.